flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPad/failures.md

 }
 </style>

+## Description

+This page is a prototype of failures simulation for the FlyByWire A32NX.
+It lays the foundation for future failure scenarios in the aircraft which will be configured on this page.

+This page will therefore change along the implementation of the failure system.

+See the developer description for this feature: [Feature Failures](https://github.com/flybywiresim/a32nx/pull/5359){target=new}

 <div style="position: relative;">
     <img src="/fbw-a32nx/assets/flypad/flypad-failures.png" style="width: 100%; height: auto;" loading="lazy">
     <a href="../dashboard/">   <div class="imagemap" style="position: absolute; left: 1.3%; top:  8.3%; width: 5.8%; height: 8.1%;"><span class="imagemapname">Dashboard</span></div></a>